AntMCE/K8S-course/K8S-CheatSheet.md

 More: https://lnkd.in/g-TzypzS

-# Get all the API resources available in the cluster
+# Get all the API resources available in the cluster.
 ```
 kubectl api-resources
 ```